 Perhaps you’d like to embark on your own adventure to walk in Darwin’s footsteps?

 At Academy Bay Diving, we’re lucky enough to call the Galápagos Islands home.
 We love sharing the wonders of the islands with visitors from around the world, especially those beneath the waves.
-Experience the wonders of the ocean on our Galápagos Diving Tours.
+Experience the wonders of the ocean on our Galápagos Diving Tours. and plan a more diverse vacation on this enchanting archipelago with our Galapagos Islands Tour Packages.

 If you’d like to visit this amazing place, please get in touch.
 Our local bilingual team is on hand to answer any of your questions and help to make your Galápagos dreams a reality.